Skip to content

 • [sql: type] where type is a V type such as int or f64

-• [sql: serial] lets the DB backend choose a column type for a auto-increment field
+• [serial] or [sql: serial] lets the DB backend choose a column type for an auto-increment field

 • [sql: 'name'] sets a custom column name for the field

-• [sql_type: 'SQL TYPE'] sets the sql type which is used in sql
+• [sql_type: 'SQL TYPE'] explicitly sets the type in SQL

-• [default: 'raw_sql] inserts raw_sql verbatim in a "DEFAULT" clause whencreate a new table, allowing for values like CURRENT_TIME- [fkey: 'parent_id'] sets foreign key for an field which holds an array
+• [default: 'raw_sql'] inserts raw_sql verbatim in a "DEFAULT" clause whencreating a new table, allowing for SQL functions like CURRENT_TIME.
+For raw strings, surround raw_sql with backticks ().- [fkey: 'parent_id']` sets foreign key for an field which holds an array

 Usage